All that jazz at the Jazzfest Bonn

 World-class stars and up-and-coming artists are in the 2018 season, including pianist Django Bates, Bonn's own trumpet star Nils Wülker and the band Inkognito.

-From April 26 until May 12, the 9th Jazzfest Bonn numbers 24 acts, in a "program of high-quality artistry, but also with audience appeal," said Peter Materna at the announcement of the program in Bonn on Wednesday.
+From April 26 until May 12, the ninth Jazzfest Bonn numbers 24 acts, in a "program of high-quality artistry, but also with audience appeal," said Peter Materna when the program was revealed in Bonn last November.
 The city's many classical music fans are always in the back of the mind of the saxophonist, composer and festival director.
 "I'm proudest when year after year, more jazz-inclined people join us."

 An unusual feature of the Jazzfest Bonn are its double-barrel concerts, each evening featuring two relatively short gigs: usually a well-known along with a lesser-known act.
 The inclusive lineup appeals to people who otherwise seldom go to jazz concerts and forces aficionados to confront new and interesting artists.